 During the last quarter of 2019, FQM completed an initial exploration program that included surface mapping, geochemical soil and rock chip sampling, IP and Mag magnetic geophysical surveys ("Mag") and the collection of rock samples for age-dating.
-This work outlined an attractive HSE/Porphyry Au (Cu) targets that displays characteristics similar to other Miocene age systems in the highly productive Maricunga belt.
+This work outlined an attractive HSE/Porphyry Au (Cu) target that displays characteristics similar to other Miocene age systems in the highly productive Maricunga belt.
+FQM recently reported the discovery of a new "Maricunga type" porphyry Cu-Au called Vendaval located 2.5 km directly south of Coronacion, across the international border in Argentina (reported by FQM at the NewGenGold Conference in Perth on November 14-15th 2023).